baboomerang/overclockSPD/README.md

 Shell scripts that provide linux users with tools to easily modify data (timings, voltages, configuration...) from multiple sticks of RAM.
 Other tools currently out there such as Taiphoon Burner, TB2BIN, RWEVERYTHING... only run on Windows.
-Other scripts work but don't save the data in a compatbile format.
+They work fine but the data isn't saved in a compatible format.

 ***It can also convert .emp files*** (created by Thaiphoon Burner) into .xmp files.

-This project aims to make the transition from those Windows-based utilities much easier.
+This project aims to make the transition from those Windows-based utilities easier.

 Directly inspired by the man who created the amazing tb2bin tool: Valuxin Program Link: http://forum.notebookreview.com/threads/guide-how-to-overclock-and-change-timings-for-any-ram-on-most-laptops.805589/